2024 Exoplanet Archive News

 Know Thy Star: Introducing the New Stellar Hosts Table

 Our newest interactive table, Stellar Hosts, provides a single access point to all stellar parameters of stars in systems with confirmed planets that are in the Exoplanet Archive.
-With this interface, you may browse stellar parameters of planetary systems that are in our Planetary Systems and Planetary Systems Composite tables, as well as stellar parameters that were previously only available on some System Overview pages (for example, the alf Cen page).
+With this interface, you may browse stellar parameters of planetary systems that are in our Planetary Systems and Planetary Systems Composite Data tables, as well as stellar parameters that were previously only available on some System Overview pages (for example, the alf Cen page).

 The Planetary Systems tables contain stellar parameters that correspond to planetary solutions, or planetary parameters published together as a set.
 But, many host stars, and their stellar companions, have stellar parameters determined separately from planetary solutions.
 Previously, these stellar solutions have only been available on the System Overview pages, so the new Stellar Hosts Table provides a consolidated view to these data.
 Note that the table does not yet include stellar parameters for stars hosting planetary candidates.